radhatumbre/Fruit-Vegetable-Classifier/README.md

 # Fruit and Vegetable Classifier

 ## Overview
 This project is a fruit and vegetable classifier that uses deep learning techniques to classify images of fruits and vegetables.
-It leverages the MobileNetV2 architecture for efficient image classification.

 ## Features
 - Image classification: The system can classify various fruits and vegetables based on input images.
-- Deep learning model: The classifier uses a MobileNetV2 convolutional neural network (CNN) for accurate predictions.
+- Deep learning model: The classifier uses a  convolutional neural network (CNN) for accurate predictions.
 - Streamlit frontend: The user interface is built using Streamlit, providing an interactive platform for image classification.

 ## Technologies Used